eclipse/paho.mqtt.cpp/README.md

 It seems quite odd, but even on a 64-bit system using a 64-bit compiler, MSVC seems to default to a 32-bit build target.

-The 64-bit target can be selected using tge CMake generator switch, *-G*, at configuration time.
+The 64-bit target can be selected using the CMake generator switch, *-G*, at configuration time.
 The full version must be provided.
 For Visual Studio 2015 which is v14 do this to first build the Paho C library:

 ```
 > cmake -G "Visual Studio 14 Win64" -Bbuild -H. -DCMAKE_INSTALL_PREFIX=C:\mqtt\paho-c